Svtter/django-guard/README.md

 ## Motivation

-All most all server down with django framework caused by exhausted memory.
+Almost all server down developed by django framework was caused by exhausted memory.

 ## Installation